 He was right all along, she thought.
 We should have trusted the priests.

-To the side, Bluefingers nodded, looking fatigued.
+To the side, Bluefingers nodded to his accomplaces, looking fatigued.
 “Very well.
 Give the Command.
-Order the Lifeless to march on Idris immediately.”
+Order the Lifeless to march on Idris.”

 “It will be done,” the man said, laying a hand on Bluefingers’ shoulder.

-He nodded.
+Bluefingers nodded.
 He seemed oddly morose as the others withdrew.

-“What do you have to be sad about,” she spat.
+“What do you have to be sad about?” she spat.

 Bluefingers turned toward her.
 “My friends now hold the only Command Phrases for those Lifeless.
-Once they give the order to march on Idris and destroy everything they find there, my friends will kill themselves with poison.
+Once they give the order to march on Idris, Commanding the Lifeless to destroy everything they find there, my friends will kill themselves with poison.
 Nobody will be left alive who can stop the creatures.”

 Austre. . . .
 Siri thought, feeling numb.
 Lord of Colors. . .

-“Take him below,” Bluefingers said, waving to several Lifeless.
+“Take the God King below,” Bluefingers said, waving to several Lifeless.
 “Hold him until it is time.”
 They were joined by a scribe in a brown robe as they towed Susebron toward the stairwell.
 Siri reached for him.
-He continued to struggle, reaching back.
-The Lifeless pulled him away.
+He continued to struggle, reaching back, but the Lifeless were too strong.
 She listened to his yells echoing down the stairwell.

 “What will you do with him?”
 Siri asked, tears cold on her cheeks.